asmasonomics/asmasonomics.github.io/about2_group.markdown

 {% include profile_page_cols.html
 	file = "/assets/images/FernandoVazquezLopez.jpeg"
 	content = "Fernando joined the lab for summer 2022 to study avian oncogenic endogenous retroviruses using whole genome sequencing data; hoping to gain direct research experience to help him pursue a career in applied bioinformatics.
 He has since commenced a PhD (2023 start) at The University of Southampton, applying AI to improve diagnosis of IBD with Dr James Ashton."
 %}

-<span style="font-size:1.1em;">Grace Dobbs</span> *Postdoctoral research associate*<br/>
-{% include profile_page_cols.html
-	file = "/assets/images/GraceDobbs.jpg"
-	content = "Grace gained a 1st class honours degree in Biomedical Sciences at Newcastle University, and then moved to The University of York to complete her PhD with Professor Dawn Coverley.
-Grace’s PhD focused on the role of the Cip1-interacting zinc finger protein 1 (CIZ1) during the transition to quiescence.<br/>Grace joined the Mason lab as a postdoctoral researcher in July 2022 after successfully applying for a 8-month BBSRC White Rose DCDF fellowship to develop her skills in bioinformatics.
-Grace will build on her PhD research by analysing mutational signatures induced in CIZ1-null colony cultures which emerged due to unstable quiescence, further applying this work to explore CIZ1 biology in a pan-cancer analysis.
-Grace's fellowship concluded in February 2023 before she headed off on a 3-month trip round Latin America!"
-%}

-<span style="font-size:1.1em;">Ben Musgrove</span> *MBiol project student*<br/>
-{% include profile_page_cols.html
-	file = "/assets/images/BenMusgrove.jpg"
-	content = "Ben completed his integrated masters final year project in the lab using the 100kGP bladder cancer cohort to understand copy number alterations, gaining a 1st.
-After graduating Ben will use his analytical and data science skills in the energy sector."
-%}

-<span style="font-size:1.1em;">Sarah Forrester</span> *Postdoctoral research associate*<br/>
-{% include profile_page_cols.html
-	file = "/assets/images/SarahForrester.png"
-	content = "Sarah gained her PhD at the University of Liverpool using multi ‘omic approaches to analyse parasite genomic data in 2016 and has worked since then on a range of microbial systems and used a variety of bioinformatic methods.
-She performs HPC-driven microbial genomics research and delivers bioinformatics training, including as a Software Sustainability Institute Fellow.<br/>Since 2020 she has been working in the Chong lab using long read metagenomics and metabolomics to look at methanogenic archaea which are involved in the decomposition of organic matter during anaerobic digestion.
-Sarah joined the Mason Lab part-time in June 2023 to apply her data analysis skills to support data analysis in both avian and urothelial cancer projects."
-%}

-<span style="font-size:1.1em;">Mae Wells</span> *Research Assistant*<br/>
-{% include profile_page_cols.html
-	file = "/assets/images/MaeWells.jpg"
-	content = "Mae completed her University of York final year integrated masters project in the lab, working on clonal evolution in the 100kGP bladder cancer cohort, earning a first class degree overall.
-After graduating Mae returned to the group to continue her work on the 100kGP bladder cancer cohort, developing her skills in bioinformatics and presenting her work to academic and clinical audiences.
-Mae really enjoyed the different pace of research as a career rather than as a student!"
-%}

-<span style="font-size:1.1em;">Mwenda Rintari</span> *MBiol project student*<br/>
-{% include profile_page_cols.html
-	file = "/assets/images/MwendaRintari.jpg"
-	content = "Mwenda joined the lab in September 2023 to undertake his final year MBiol project.
-With a passion for data science and omics, Mwenda's project offers him a great opportunity to enhance his bioinformatics skills.
-The project will generate WGS and RNAseq data from patients with metachronous upper tract and bladder urothelial carcinoma to evaluate the role of clonal seeding in UC recurrence.
-This project is supported by York Against Cancer and Action Bladder Cancer UK.
-Mwenda is now pursuing a PhD in cancer omics."
-%}

-<span style="font-size:1.1em;">Richard Gawne</span> *Bioinformatician*<br/>
-{% include profile_page_cols.html
-	file = "/assets/images/RichardGawne.jpg"
-	content = "Richard gained a 1st class BSc Molecular Cell Biology degree at the University of York, followed by a distinction in the Bioinformatics MSc at the University of Birmingham.
-His MSc research project involved analysing RNA-seq data to investigate the genetic basis of a corneal disorder known as keratoconus.
-Richard returned to York to join the Mason Lab in October 2021 and provided broad bioinformatic support and expertise on multiple projects.
-Richard left the group in September 2024 to begin a prestigious NHS STP position on the Genomics and Bioinformatics track."
-%}

-<span style="font-size:1.1em;">Ellie Robinson</span> *Bioinformatics MSc project student*<br/>
-{% include profile_page_cols.html
-	file = "/assets/images/EllieRobinson.jpg"
-	content = "Ellie graduated in 2023 with a 1st class BSc in Biomedical Science from Liverpool John Moores University.
-Ellie joined the Mason lab in June 2024 to undertake the final project of her MSc in Bioinformatics at the University of York.
-Ellie’s project involves exploring the relevance of an *in vitro* urothelial hypoxia signature in benign and malignant bladder disease."
-%}

 <span style="font-size:1.1em;">Charlie Barker</span> *Undergraduate project student*<br/>